sylhare/sylhare.github.io/_posts/2023/2023-06-22-Typescript-monorepo.md

 Multi package project, that's how I would call a project with multiple packages in it.
 For example, you have your main application and then extract some functionalities as dependant libraries from it.
-To make it more manageable (dealing with tests, vulnerabilities, and updates), or to make them available to other application.
+To make it more manageable (dealing with tests, vulnerabilities, and updates), or to make them available to other applications.

-But there's the "_monorepo_" concept which utilises this pattern to the extreme, where an organization have a single repository for all its code!
-I like Babel's example which even explain its [reasoning][1] for this choice.
+But there's the "_monorepo_" concept which utilises this pattern to the extreme, where an organization has a single repository for all its code!
+I like Babel's example which even explains its [reasoning][1] for this choice.

 ## Monorepo culture?